zero-archive/node-url-shortener/README.md

 Node Url Shortener
 ==================

-URL Shortener using NodeJS and Redis or MongoDB.
+URL Shortener using NodeJS and Redis.

 ### Install on dev machine